syncfusion-content/wpf-docs/wpf/Diagram/BPMN-Shapes/BPMN-TextAnnotation.md

 # BPMN text annotation

 * A TextAnnotation points at or references another BPMN shape,which we call the [TextAnnotationTarget](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TextAnnotationTarget) of the TextAnnotation.
 When a target shape is moved, copied or deleted, any TextAnnotations attached to the shape will be moved, copied or deleted too.
 Thus TextAnnotations stay with their target shapes, though you can reposition the TextAnnotation to any offset from its target.
-The TextAnnotationTarget property of the node is used to connect an annotation element to the BPMN node.
+The TextAnnotationTarget property of the BpmnNodeViewModel is used to connect an annotation element to the BpmnNodeViewModel.

 * The annotation element can be switched from a BPMN node to another BPMN node simply by dragging the source end of the annotation connector into the other BPMN node.

 * By default, the TextAnnotation shape having a connection.

-* The [TextAnnotationDirection](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TextAnnotationDirection) property is used to set the direction of the text annotation.
+* The [TextAnnotationDirection](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.BpmnNodeViewModel.html#Syncfusion_UI_Xaml_Diagram_BpmnNodeViewModel_TextAnnotationDirection) property is used to set the shape direction of the text annotation.

 * To set the size for text annotation, use UnitWidth and UnitHeight properties.

-* The OffsetX and OffsetY property is used to set the distance between the BPMN shape and the annotation.
+* The OffsetX and OffsetY property is used to set the distance between the BPMN node and the TextAnnotation.

 * The TextAnnotation element can be moved (if their have connected with any BPMN Node) while dragging the BPMN node.